LoganFlaherty/sigil-language/docs/README.md

 ```

 ### Dragon Fight
-This example demostrates a little bit more complex logic such as early returning with a value to be used later and using an external library within Banish.
+This example demostrates a little bit more complex logic such as early returning with a value to be used later, using an external library within Banish, and else clauses.
 ```rust
 use banish::banish;
 use rand::prelude::*;